ManifoldRG/NEKO/README.md

 (In Progress)

-Goal: working and trainable [Gato](https://arxiv.org/abs/2205.06175) implementation for control tasks.
+Goal: working and trainable [Gato](https://arxiv.org/abs/2205.06175) implementation for control tasks to be used for [Manifold's Neko](https://github.com/ManifoldRG), or other projects.

 # Setup